-10.3.3.
+11.2.2.
 Primary outcome

-The time-till-variceal bleed for the two allocation groups will be analysed using a Cox's proportional hazards model, and adjusted for patient age, gender, and disease severity as described in the SAP.
-Site will be fitted as a frailty effect.
-The assumption of proportionality will be visually assessed using a Kaplan Meier Plot, with an at-risk table for the two groups.
-We will report a hazard ratio, with associated 95% confidence interval and p-value.
+The time to all-cause decompensation for the two allocation groups will be analysed using a Cox's proportional hazards model, and adjusted for patient age, gender, and disease severity as described in the SAP.
+Site will be fitted as a shared frailty across hospitals.
+The assumption of proportionality will be visually assessed using a Kaplan Meier Plot (and log-log plot), with an at-risk table for the two groups.
+We will report the adjusted hazard ratio, with associated 95% confidence interval and p-value.

-10.3.4.
+11.2.3.
 Secondary outcome

-Continuous data will be analysed using general linear mixed effects model, with random effects for patient, and adjusted for site, patient age, and disease severity as described in the SAP.
+Continuous data will be analysed using general linear mixed effects model, with random effects for patient, and site, adjusted for fixed effects of: patient age, and disease severity as described in the SAP.
 The mean difference between allocation groups will be presented alongside 95% CI and p-value.
 Dichotomous outcomes will be analysed using a mixed effects logistic regression, similarly to the above.
-The various outcomes that will be recorded at the various scheduled trial visits are summarised in Table 3.
-These outcomes will be investigated using the intention to treat population.
+The various outcomes that will be recorded at the various scheduled trial visits which are summarised in Table 4.
+All outcomes will be investigated using the intention to treat population.

-Table 3: Outcome recording
+Table 4: Outcome recording

-Trial visit Baseline Week1 (+/-3) days Week6 (+/-2weeks) Month6 (+/-6 weeks) Month 12 (+/-6 weeks) Month 18 (+/-6 weeks) Month 24 (+/-6 weeks) Month 30 (+/-6 weeks) Month 36 (+/-6 weeks) At variceal bleed Attrial completion (via registry)
+Trial visit Baseline Week1 (+/-3) days Week6 (+/-2 weeks) Month6 (+/-6 weeks) Month 12 (+/-6 weeks) Month 18 (+/-6 weeks) Month 24 (+/-6 weeks) Month 30 (+/-6 weeks) Month 36 (+/-6 weeks) At variceal bleed Attrial completion (via registry)

-Variceal bleed Х Х Х Х Х Х Х х
+Variceal bleed Х Х Х X X X X Х

-Mortality Х Х Х Х Х Х Х Х х
+Mortality Х Х X Х X Х X X Х

-Hospitalisation Х Х Х Х Х
+Hospitalisation X Х X X X X X X

-Increase in grade of OV Х Х Х
+Increase in grade of OV Х X X

-Presence of non-OV Х Х Х
+Presence of non-OV X X X

-Progression in Child Pugh score х х х х х х х
+Progression in Child Pugh score Х Х Х X Х X Х

-Progression in MELD score Х Х Х Х Х Х Х
+Progression in MELD score X X X X X X X

-Progression in UKELD score Х Х Х Х Х Х Х
+Progression in UKELD score Х Х Х X Х X Х

-Progression in CLIF-C AD score х х Х х х х Х
+Progression in CLIF-C AD score Х Х Х X X X X

-Development of hepatic decompensation х х Х Х Х Х х
+Development of hepatic decompensation (SBP, HE, HRS, etc.) Х Х Х Х Х Х X

-Heath Care usage Х Х Х Х Х Х Х Х x
+Heath Care usage Х Χ X X X X X X Х

-EQ-5D-5L Quality of Life Score Х Х Х Х Х Х Х Х
+EQ-5D-5L Quality of Life Score Х Х Х Х X Х Х X

-10.3.5.
+11.2.4.
 Population under investigation

-An intention to treat population (ITT) will include all patients in the outcome.
-Patients who experience a variceal bleed will be described as a treatment failure and event.
-Those who do not experience a variceal bleed within follow up will be recorded as a non-event and censored at the last time of follow up, including those that progress.
-Patients who do not have any recorded post baseline data will be excluded from the ITT population.
+An intention to treat (ITT) population will encompass all patients involved in the study's outcome assessment.
+Patients who encounter any of the all-cause decompensation events listed in section 2.1, whichever occurs first, will be classified as having treatment failure and will be recorded as an event.
+Patients who do not undergo any form of decompensation during the follow-up period will be considered non-events and censored at the last time of follow-up time.
+Patients who are lacking any post-baseline data will be excluded from the ITT population.

-A per-protocol population (PPP) will exclude participants who are protocol violators.
-Participants who progress (e.g. due to increase in varices size), but have not experienced a variceal bleed will be censored in the analysis of primary endpoint.
+The per-protocol population (PPP) excludes participants who violates the study protocol.
+In the analysis of the primary outcome, participants who progress (e.g. due to an increase in varices size), but have not experienced any type of decompensation will be censored.

-10.3.6.
+11.2.5.
 Protocol deviations and violations